fsetti/milliq_mcgen_DY_lightMesons/pionPt/README.md

 cmsRun test_cfg.py
 ```

-Tools for batch submission are in looper/looper batchsubmit
+Tools for batch submission are in looper/looper/batchsubmit

 Once done, `hadd` them all somewhere.
 The script `stitch.py` makes stitched histograms for all particles, in `pt_dists.root`.